-Prerequisite: Passing grade in Pre-AP Algebra 2 or Precalculus or currently enrolled in Pre-AP Algebra 2 or Precalculus.
+Prerequisite: Passing grade in Pre-AP Algebra 2 or Precalculus or 85 or higher in Honors Pre-AP Algebra 1.
 No prior computer science experience required.
 Students are required to take the AP exam and to pay an additional fee.

-AP Computer Science Principles introduces students to the breadth of the field of computer science.
-In this course, students will learn to design and evaluate solutions and apply computer science to solve problems through the development of algorithms and programs.
-They will incorporate abstraction into programs and use data to discover new knowledge.
-Students will also explain how computing innovations and computing systems, including the Internet, work, explore their potential impacts and contribute to a computing culture that is collaborative and ethical.
-This course will utilize the Python 3 programming language.
+AP Computer Science Principles introduces students to the breadth of the computer science field by covering the five Big Ideas.
+In this course, students will learn to design and evaluate solutions and apply computer science concepts to solve problems by developing algorithms and programs.
+They will incorporate and use data to discover new knowledge.
+Students will also explain how computing innovations and computing systems, including the Internet, work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical.
+This course will utilize the Python 3 programming language but does not include object-oriented projects